guiuiy/cse15l-lab-reports/lab1.md

 ## cat
 1. When I used the `cat` command without any arguments, nothing appeared after the command.
 This probably is an error because the cat command reads and prints out the data of a file, which we need to specify

+      Working directory: /home
       ```
       [user@sahara ~]$ cat
       ```
-2. When I used the `cat` command with a directory as the argument, it outputted that the directory "Is a directory".
+3. When I used the `cat` command with a directory as the argument, it outputted that the directory "Is a directory".
 This is not an error

+      Working directory: /home
       ```
       [user@sahara ~]$ cat lecture1
       cat: lecture1: Is a directory
       [user@sahara ~]$ cat lecture1/messages
       cat: lecture1/messages: Is a directory
       ```
-3. When I used the `cat` command with a file as the argument, it outputted the data in the file.
-This is not an error.
-The directory has to have the file in it.
+5. When I used the `cat` command with a file as the argument, it outputted the data in the file if the file was in the working directory.
+If the file was not in the directory, it will say that there is no such file or directory, error.

+      Working directory: /home
       ```
-      [user@sahara ~]$ cat lecture1/messages/no.txt
-      Hei Verden!
       [user@sahara ~]$ cat no.txt
       cat: no.txt: No such file or directory
+      ```
+      Working directory: /home/lecture1/messages
+      ```
+      [user@sahara ~lecture1/messages]$ cat no.txt
+      Hei Verden!
       ```
 ---